 Line 1c-Compensation for services.
-Enter the amount of fees or other compensation for services received or accrued during the year.
+Enter the receipt by the REMIC of any amount representing a fee or other compensation for services.

 Line 1d-Gain from the disposition of cash flow investments (except from a qualified liquidation).
-Enter the amount of gain from the disposition of any "cash flow investment" except from a qualified liquidation.
-A cash flow investment is any investment of amounts received under qualified mortgages for a temporary period (not more than 13 months) before distribution to holders of interests in the REMIC.
+Enter the amount of gain from the disposition of any cash flow investment except from a qualified liquidation.
+A "cash flow investment" is any investment of amounts received under qualified mortgages for a temporary period (not more than 13 months) before distribution to holders of interests in the REMIC.
 See section 860F(a)(4) for the definition of a qualified liquidation.